freedomzx/KoroneBot/README.md

 Order: Send "!insult", get response.

-### !randomword

-Causes the bot to fetch a random word from the RandomWord API.

-Order: Send "!randomword", get response.

 ### !roll

 Roll a number between 1 and a given number.

 Order: Send "!roll", wait for bot response, send a number n for the roll range cap, receive a random number from 1 to n.

-### !rtd

-Rolls a random number between 1 to 6.

-Order: Send "!rtd", receive a random number from 1 to 6.

 ### !stocks